splinterhq/Aldous/README.md

 re-scoring rather than debiasing, but the geometry is theirs.
-Furthermore, the tolerance harness that gates every release is behavioral testing in the tradition of CheckList (Ribeiro et al., 2020), carried into trust and safety, where reproducible receipts matter themost.
+Furthermore, the tolerance harness that gates every release is behavioral testing in the tradition of CheckList (Ribeiro et al., 2020), carried into trust and safety, where reproducible receipts matter the most.

 Their work matters every bit as much as Aldous' core mission to remain transparent, deterministic and auditable.
-We are glad to build in the open on foundations that were shared with so much care and respect for our collective sum of knowledge.
+We are glad to build in the open on foundations that were shared with so much passion, care and respect for the advancement of our collective sum of knowledge.
+Their work *is* the knowledge that lets us know *why* Aldous works, which is *why* it's useful beyond social media parlor tricks.

 The references below are here so that anyone can follow a claim back to its source.